rishair/caring_bot/README.md

 We'd like to give every student the ability to easily sustain this drive with the hope of it becoming a habit.

-## Whats the idea?
+## What's the idea?
-We'd like to give students an easy way to maintain the momentum after a session concludes.
-The idea is to get students in the habit of acting selflessly on a daily basis by giving concrete suggestions of "actively caring".
+We'd like to give students an easy way to maintain the momentum after a session concludes by getting them in the habit of acting selflessly on a daily basis.
+We can do so by giving concrete suggestions on how to [Actively Care](http://ac4p.org/about) every day and provide tools to track their progress.
 It's posed as a "challenge" that includes both social and individual game mechanics to keep students engaged.

 This project is a [Telegram](https://telegram.org) messaging bot that serves as a product we can dogfood and iterate on.
 It mimics the types of notifications and interactions we imagine students